rajankit911/Obsidian/Java Concurrency/Future.md

 # Completable Future

-It implements the `Future` interface but with additional completion logic provided by `CompletionStage` interface.

-It performs possible asynchronous computation and trigger dependant computations which could also be asynchronous.

-`CompletionStage` is a stage of a possibly asynchronous computation, that performs an action or computes a value when another `CompletionStage` completes.
-A stage completes upon termination of its computation, but this may in turn trigger other dependent stages.
+`CompletableFuture` is a class introduced in Java 8 that allows us to write asynchronous, non-blocking code.
+It implements the `Future` and `CompletionStage` interface.
+It represents a future result of an asynchronous computation.
+It can be thought of as a container that holds the result of an asynchronous operation that is being executed in a different thread.

-`CompletableFuture` is a building block and a framework for composing, combining, and executing asynchronous computation steps and handling errors.
+`CompletableFuture` is a building block and a framework which provides a number of methods for composing, combining, and executing asynchronous computation steps and handling errors.

 ## Using `CompletableFuture` as a Simple `Future`